 Nowadays, I still enjoy a more researched and daring look but, as you can see, I have streamlined my everyday makeup routine (I’ve become quite boring I must say).
 I focus mainly on the skin which has the biggest impact on the final look in my opinion.
 When you get it right, you look healthier and more awake (which I really need in the mornings).
 Now, I tend not to use traditional foundations (except for specific skin textures I want to achieve or special events).
 I have found that when you get used to seing more of your bare skin, base makeup (even the finest) becomes more obvious when you do use it.
 Then, I finish with a quick eye, lips and brow makeup.

 I realize that I forgot to put my concealer in this layout.
 That’s the first product I use and it’s the BareMinerals Bareskin complete coverage serum concealer (in light).
 It has a liquid texture and it’s very pigmented (I would say it has a medium plus coverage).
 First, I was faffing around applying the concealer on my (clean) hands before putting it on my face (for hygienic purposes) but I have stopped doing that now.
 The interest here lies in the easy and quick application thanks to the doe foot applicator.
 Also, it’s a good concealer for dark circles and blemishes which is hard to come by.
 That’s due to it’s texture which isn’t drying for the under-eye area but, at the same time, sticks to where you’ve applied it and lasts well throughout the day.
-If only it didn’t have phenoxyethanol in its ingredients list, it would be quite the perfect concealer.

 After that, I use the Jane Iredale PurePressed Base mineral powder (in warm silk) to set everything and unify my skin tone.
 Application is key with this one, I find.
 Since I’ve upgraded to a duo fiber brush, the results have been much more pleasing.
 Before that, I was using a denser brush and I found that the powder was more visible on my skin.
 In contrast, the duo fiber brush blends the powder seamlessly into the skin and gives an overall satin finish.
 I also have the Amazing Base from the same brand which has more of a finely milled powder that gives a glowy finish (almost glossy).